se7enxweb/exponential/doc/features/4.1/webdav_readme.txt

 supported clients.

 Below is a list of WebDAV clients and know issues for them.
-For each client it is explained how to open a WebDAV connection to an eZ Publish installation.
+For each client it is explained how to open a WebDAV connection to an Exponential installation.
 In the examples it is assumed that the WebDAV host name is **webdav.ezp**.